CaelanStewart/Mathulator/README.md

 ```

 ### Parentheses
-You may use parentheses to control the order of operations, otherwise operators are applied in the standard order of operations.
+You may use parentheses to control the order of operations, otherwise operators are applied in the standard order of operations used by most programming languages.
 ```
 > (3*10)^8
 = 656100000000